 9) Respect a freelancer’s email

-Nowadays, no matter who we are, we get many emails and newsletters that fill our inboxes with things we don’t sign up for, for this reason, it can be quite irritating when a journalist has one positive interaction with you only to find themselves signed up to an email list they’re not interested in, in order to avoid a potentially awkward situation where a journalist unsubscribes themselves from your mailing list, it is best to ask for their permission first.
+Nowadays, no matter who we are, we get many emails and newsletters that fill our inboxes with things we don’t sign up for.
+For this reason, it can be quite irritating when a journalist has one positive interaction with you only to find themselves signed up to an email list they’re not interested in.
+To avoid a potentially awkward situation where a journalist unsubscribes themselves from your mailing list, it is best to ask for their permission first.

 10) Make connections

-It is important to make connections with the journalists you are interested in working with, in order to make genuine connections with journalists.
-You must go beyond simply sending quality pitches to them about your company.
+It is important to make connections with the journalists you are interested in working with.
+To make genuine connections with journalists, you must go beyond simply sending quality pitches to them about your company.
 A good PR specialist also goes out of their way to help in different ways.
 For example, you could introduce a journalist to other thought leaders in your niche.
-Forward them emails about work opportunities and invite them to industry events.
+You could also forward them emails about work opportunities and invite them to industry events.